Wednesday, November 6, 2024

 We Americans believe we champion freedom, and we do, but what has happened beginning in the last century is that our concept of freedom has shifted radically.
 The Founders of the 18th century, and really all of the historical West, would look at our way of talking about freedom and immediately see a glaring problem.

 Notice that we don’t use the word “liberty” so much anymore.
 We use “freedom” to mean the same thing.
 But what we mean is something different.
-The shift in terminology is a tell.
+The shift in terminology here is a tell.

 Most ancient philosophers and most thinkers up through yesterday would look at our contemporary, “supremely free” Americans and insist: “No, you are not free.”

 Why not?
 Because almost all thinkers from the western past recognized that one can be enslaved in multiple ways.
 One particularly destructive kind of enslavement was to be slave to one’s own desires.
-Thus liberty, in the true formulation, includes freedom from being led around by the nose by one’s own urges and whims.
+Thus liberty, in the original formulation, includes freedom from being led around by the nose by one’s own urges and whims.
 An adult who self-defines by what he desires or what gives him kicks (whether money, or sexual behavior, or fame) is not free.

-What nobody seems to notice, however, is that this Freudian axiom ultimately means that barbarism is identical to health.
-And since we can't avoid enculturation, i.e. civilization, we are in a double bind that is making our whole culture ill.
-Although most people now reject Freud on most things, and don't anymore read him, we still live in the house he built.
-We are thus haunted by a grandfather of sorts, who's set us walking in therapeutic circles.
+What nobody seems to notice here is that this Freudian axiom ultimately means that barbarism is identical to health.
+And since we can't avoid enculturation, i.e. civilization, we are in a double bind that is now making our whole culture ill.

 Of course our invention and then extension of the teenage years is also a luxury, possible only because of our stellar economic power following WW II.
 But if you look back at my point about freedom vs. liberty, you will see the cost.
 There is everywhere a kind of enslavement.
 To what?
 Not to the Christian God, not to the Nation, not to the Family Clan, but to one’s own circular round of frantic desiring.